PiercingXX/Piercingxx/README.md

 ### Installers & dotfiles (the classics)
 - **Distro “mod” installers** — Arch, Debian, Fedora, Void, Artix, PopOS, FreeBSD, plus `mini` variants for tablets and note‑taking machines, and Pi‑Gnome for the Raspberry Pi 5
 	- Menu‑driven setup (whiptail) with sensible defaults (mine)
-	- Hyprland + GNOME mods, Flatpak, UFW, developer tooling
+	- Hyprland, Awesome, BSPWM, DWM, i3, Sway, Qtile and GNOME mods, Flatpak, UFW, developer tooling
-	- Optional NVIDIA + Microsoft Surface kernel support (for the brave)
+	- Optional NVIDIA + Microsoft Surface kernel support assembled for easy script install.
+ 	- Different variants for Workstations/Servers/Tablets/Phones
 - **Piercing‑Dots** — one repo to keep your machine updated and configured
 	- Hyprland, Awesome, BSPWM, DWM, i3, Sway, and Qtile with unified UX across all of them.
 		- For touchscreen tablets and the like, customized Gnome and my own Piercing WM (see below).